 Another item on their tapes is from August 1966.
 It is part of one of the phone reports Paul Kaye did with Kenny

 Everett while he was with The Beatles on their final tour of the United States.
 Sadly, as with the Bruce Johnston interview, they could not copy the entire programme as their three inch spools of tape only

 ran for about seven and a half minutes.
-The, slightly edited, recording is to be found on the previous page.
+The, slightly edited, recording is to be found on this page.

 The final recording was made from some of the Spotmaster cartridges that the DJs used for playing jingles and advertisements.
 They belonged to Tony Blackburn

 but must date from his time on Radio Caroline, before he joined Big L.